moul/bits.manfred.life/posts/immortal-ideas/index.md

 TODO: A visual timeline showing the evolution of Einstein's theories from conception to modern applications in space exploration and technology.

 Einstein's theories not only revolutionized our understanding of space and time but also laid the groundwork for countless technological advancements.

-This section could look at how Einstein's ideas continue to influence current scientific research and technology, underlining the ongoing relevance of his vision.
+TODO: How Einstein's ideas continue to influence current scientific research and technology, underlining the ongoing relevance of his vision.

 ## Connecting Visionaries Across Time

 These individuals, though separated by time and domain, share a common thread: their ability to envision a reality far beyond the horizon of their contemporaries.
 Their stories are interconnected by this unique foresight, akin to time travelers bestowed with the knowledge of what could be.

-This network of visionary thought demonstrates how ideas that are initially met with skepticism can, in time, become foundational to our understanding of the world.
+TODO: Demonstrates how ideas that are initially met with skepticism can, in time, become foundational to our understanding of the world.

 ### The Immortality of Ideas and the Folly of Racism